smiguelnet/stellar-blockchain-support-lib/README.md

 # stellar-blockchain-support-lib
 Stellar Blockchain Support Library. <br/>
 A set of methods that could simplify a lot a java developers journey that uses Stellar Java SDK. <br/>
-__Note__ Channel Account utilization in order to handle scalability and performance.
+__Note:__ Channel Account utilization in order to handle scalability and performance.

 ## Support